Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Unregistered tartans may link to one of the web's online design environments for similar information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 Panic Day (or Don't Panic Day)

-Although 2.45 million copies were printed, and although the Blitz did in fact take place, the poster was hardly ever publicly displayed.
+Although 2.45 million copies of the "Keep Calm and Carry on" poster were printed, and although the Blitz did in fact take place, the poster was hardly ever publicly displayed.
 A copy discovered in 2000 at Barter Books, a bookshop in Alnwick, gave rise to a resurgence of the phrase and design, and it has since become a highly popular internet meme.

 For more From the Scottish register:

 This tartan was created to celebrate the quintessential Britishness of the ‘stiff upper lip’ - renowned for remaining resolute and calm in the face of adversity and unsure times.